Louis Lhéritier: Early career

-From 1770, Lhéritier worked in the merchant Navy first as an officer on Bellecombe, Coureur and Concorde, and as third captain on Solide, as ensign on Normande, and as first officer on Ville d'Arkhengelsk from 1776 and 1778.
+From 1770, Lhéritier worked in the merchant marine first as an officer on Bellecombe, Coureur and Concorde, and as third captain on Solide, as ensign on Normande, and as first officer on Ville d'Arkhengelsk from 1776 and 1778.

 War of American Independence

-He returned to the French Royal Navy for the War of American Independence with a rank of Frigate Lieutenant.
+He returned to the French Navy for the American Revolutionary War at the rank of frigate lieutenant.
 He served on the fluyt Bricole from September to December 1778, the frigate Boudeuse until March 1779, and then joined the Guerrier, on which he was wounded during the Battle of Grenada.
 Between May and October 1780, Lhéritier served on Languedoc, and later on Séraphin and Pivert.

 After the war, Lhéritier returned to the merchant Navy, sailing as an officer on a number of ships before earning his commission as captain on Adolphe in April 1792.

 French Revolution

 On 17 March 1793, Lhéritier was promoted to Lieutenant and joined the Navy on the Nymphe.
 Promoted to captain, he was appointed to Convention (ex-Sceptre, on which he had served as a seaman) on 28 October 1793.
 On 5 May 1794, he took command of the America, which he commanded at the Glorious First of June where his ship and himself were captured by the British.